Earthlings (film)

-Earthlings is a 2005 American documentary film about humanity's use of other animals as pets, food, clothing, entertainment, and for scientific research.
+Earthlings is a 2005 American documentary film about humanity's use of non-human animals as pets, food, clothing, entertainment, and for scientific research.
 The film is narrated by Joaquin Phoenix, features music by Moby, and was directed by Shaun Monson, executive produced by Libra Max and co-produced by Maggie Q. A sequel titled Unity was released in 2015.

 Synopsis

 Covering factory farms, pet stores, puppy mills, animal experimentation, Earthlings includes footage obtained through the use of hidden cameras to chronicle the day-to-day practices of some of the largest industries in the world, all of which rely on animals.
 Then, the film draws parallels between speciesism and racism, sexism, and more.

 Production

 The film started off as footage that writer, director, and producer Shaun Monson had shot at animal shelters around Los Angeles in 1999.
 Monson originally shot the footage for PSAs on spaying and neutering pets, but what he saw moved him so much that he turned it into a documentary.
 The film would take another six years to complete because of the difficulty of obtaining footage within these industries.